jam01/SRS-Template/template.md

 ### 3.2 Functional
 💬 _Specifies the externally observable behaviors and functions the software shall provide._

 ➥ Organize functional requirements by feature, use case, or service.
 For each, describe triggers/inputs, processing/logic (at a black-box level), outputs, and error conditions.
 Use numbered, testable “shall” statements and include acceptance criteria where possible.
+For AI behaviors, define determinism bounds (e.g., temperature), refusal criteria, safety rules, and human review points.

 💡 Tips:
 - Avoid design details; focus on behavior and outcomes.
 - Include edge cases and negative scenarios for completeness.
+- For AI features, include fallback behaviors and thresholds for abstention.

 📋 Checklist:
 - [ ] Each requirement uses “shall” and is testable?